Resolve commercial disputes through amicable dispute resolution (ADR)

 There are two types of mediation:

-- Conventional or extra-judicial mediation : it is initiated by the parties.
+• Conventional or extra-judicial mediation : it is initiated by the parties.
 The mediator is a person who is specifically trained to facilitate conflict resolution and who is paid.
-It may be a lawyer or a person belonging to a chamber of commerce or a professional association.
+It can be a lawyer or a person belonging to a chamber of commerce or a professional association.
 Conventional mediation can take place at different times:

-- Either before the dispute : Mediation is provided for in the contract: a mediation clause in the contract states that in case of dispute, mediation is mandatory.
+• Either before the dispute : mediation is provided for in the contract: a mediation clause inserted in the contract specifies that in the event of a dispute, mediation is mandatory.

-- Either in the course of the dispute : The parties shall appoint a mediator during a dispute who shall be responsible for finding a solution.
+• Either in the course of the dispute : the parties shall appoint a mediator in the course of a dispute who shall be responsible for finding a solution.

-- Judicial mediation : it is proposed by the judge at any stage of the proceedings (on application for interim measures or pending appeal) before the court.
-The parties agree on the name of the judicial mediator proposed by the judge and who shall be paid.
-This may be a legal person (a business or an association) or a natural person.
-Its mission is limited to a period of 3 months renewable only once.
+• Judicial mediation : it is proposed by the judge at any time during the proceedings (in summary proceedings or pending appeal) before the court.
+The parties agree on the name of the judicial mediator proposed by the judge and who is paid.
+It may be a legal person (a business or an association) or a natural person.
+Its mission is limited to a period of 5 months.
+It can be renewed once for a maximum of 3 months.
 The judge may refer to the list of mediators registered with the Court of Appeal.

-Public Ombudsmen: companies Ombudsman and Consumer Litigation Ombudsman
+Public Ombudsmen: companies Ombudsman and Consumer Dispute Ombudsman

-In case of disputes between traders or with the administration, it is possible to refer companies to the Ombudsman, who is attached to the Ministry of Economy and Finance.
-In particular, it intervenes in the following disputes:
+In case of disputes between professionals or with the administration, it is possible to refer the matter to the companies Ombudsman, which is part of the Ministry of the Economy and Finance.
+He intervenes in particular in the following disputes:

-- Disputes in the performance of a contract (payment terms, sudden breach of contract, etc.)
+• Disputes in the performance of a contract (payment terms, abrupt breach of contract, etc.)

-- Disputes between a TYPE or a SMB and a large company
+• Disputes between a TPE or a SME and a great company

-- Difficulties in the context of public order
+• Difficulties in the context of public procurement

-- Non-compliance with payment conditions (late payment, unjustified deductions, penalties abusive), etc.
+• Payment terms not respected (late payment, unjustified withholding, penalties abusive), etc.

-The companies Ombudsman provides a free service and allows a solution to be found while preserving the commercial relationship.
+The companies Ombudsman provides a service free of charge and allows a solution to be found while preserving the commercial relationship.

-In case of dispute with a particular customer, the trader shall be obliged to offer to use the Consumer Litigation Ombudsman.
-The latter shall have jurisdiction in the event of a dispute concerning the performance of a contract of sale or service.
-Consumer mediation is free for the consumer but paid for by the trader.
+In case of litigation with a particular client, the trader has the obligation to propose to him to resort to the consumer dispute mediator.
+The latter is competent in the event of a dispute concerning the performance of a contract of sale or provision of services.
+Mediation of consumption is free for the consumer but paid for the professional.

 FYI